Matt Ryan (American football): 2003–2004

 Ryan began attending Boston College in 2003 and redshirted his first year with the team.
 Before the 2004 season, he was named the starting quarterback for Boston College due to an injury to Quinton Porter.
 He made his collegiate debut on October 2, 2004, against the UMass Minutemen and completed two of three passes for 16 yards in the 29–7 victory.
-He would not complete his first touchdown until November 20, 2004, against Temple, after throwing a 32-yard touchdown pass to Larry Lester.
+He would not complete his first touchdown until November 20, 2004 against Temple after throwing a 32-yard touchdown pass to Larry Lester.
 Replacing the injured Paul Peterson, he completed 9-of-15 passes for 121 yards in the 34–17 victory.
 He made his first collegiate start on November 27, 2004, in the final game of that season, completing 24 of 51 passes for 200 yards, one touchdown, and three interceptions in a 43–17 loss against Syracuse.
 He also played against North Carolina in the Continental Tire Bowl.
 He completed one of his two passes for 13 yards in the 37–24 victory.
 Ryan also received the 2004 Freshman Male Scholar-Athlete award in the same year.

-2005 season
+2005

 At the beginning of the 2005 season, Ryan was named the second-string quarterback behind Quinton Porter.
 Porter had some success at the beginning of the year, including winning Atlantic Coast Conference Player of the Week for his performance in Boston College's 28–17 win over Virginia.
 After a 30–10 loss to third-ranked Virginia Tech, coach Tom O'Brien finally went to Ryan for good in the fourth quarter of the next game against North Carolina State.
 In ten games, of which he started five, he completed 121 of 195 passes for 1,514 yards.
 He had eight touchdowns and five interceptions.
 He also rushed for five touchdowns and 94 yards.
 He started his first bowl game in the MPC Computers Bowl versus Boise State.
 He completed 19 of 36 passes for 256 yards and a career-best three touchdowns in the 27–21 victory to help Boston College finish with a #18 ranking in the final AP Poll.